Dr. Beck-Coon is a board certified physician long interested in integrative health and well-being.

 Practicing Insight Dialogue and Interpersonal Mindfulness since 2006 with Gregory Kramer, the developer of Insight Dialogue and additional training in Interpersonal Mindfulness (IM) with Florence Meleo-Meyer and Phyllis Hicks, co-originators of IM, continues to be a gift of deepening relational mindfulness through practice and teaching.

-As part of my heart-felt desire to have additional well-trained MBSR teachers in the world, I have the privilege of extraordinary global teacher trainer community through both the Mindfulness Training~US and Global Mindfulness Collaborative and continue to study and learn with these teacher trainers and colleagues through rigorous collaborative educational programs including trauma-sensitive mindfulness training.
+As part of my heart-felt desire to have additional well-trained MBSR teachers in the world, I have the privilege of extraordinary global teacher trainer community through both the Mindfulness Teacher Training Alliance and Global Mindfulness Collaborative and continue to study and learn with these teacher trainers and colleagues through rigorous collaborative educational programs including trauma-sensitive mindfulness training.

 I deeply value the vibrancy and many gifts of mutual learning with students, mentees, colleagues, and friends as together, one moment at a time, we weave mindfulness into the entire path of life with compassion, humor, care, and inclusivity.